Polytechnic University of the Philippines: History

-PUP traces its roots from the Manila Business School which was founded by the Civil Government of the Philippines and was established on October 19, 1904.
+PUP traces its roots from the Manila Business School, which was founded by the Civil Government of the Philippines and was established on October 19, 1904.
 It is also referred to as the Manila School of Commerce.
 The school was delegated to create businessmen and businesswomen for government service and private employment.
 It was a part of the city school system of Manila which was under the superintendence of Gabriel A. O’Reilly.
 It held its first classes at a small two-storey building in No. 38 Gunao Street corner Arlegui in Quiapo.

-The influx of students from different provinces elevated the school's status as an Insular (or national) school and was renamed as Philippine School of Commerce in 1908.
-The school moved out from its Arlegui building and continued its operation on Goldenberg Mansion located on Gen. Solano Street in San Miguel which was formerly occupied by the Bureau of Audits and the Philippine Senate.
+The influx of students from different provinces elevated the school's status as an insular (or national) school, and it was renamed as the Philippine School of Commerce in 1908.
+The school moved out of its Arlegui building and continued its operation at Goldenberg Mansion located on Gen. Solano Street in San Miguel which was formerly occupied by the Bureau of Audits and the Philippine Senate.
 Its faculty was composed of Filipino and American teachers.
 For administrative purposes, the school was placed under the administration of the Superintendent of City Schools but kept its status as a national school.

 In 1933, the school was merged with the Philippine Normal School and the Philippine School of Arts and Trades.
 During the merger that lasted 12 years, PSC was administered by the PNS Superintendent and its students who completed their courses were considered graduates of Philippine Normal School.
 The existence of the Philippine School of Commerce caught the attention of President Manuel L. Quezon.
-In his graduation address on March 26, 1940, at the Rizal Memorial Stadium, he promised a new building for the school where its graduates can be recognized.
+In his graduation address on March 26, 1940, at the Rizal Memorial Stadium, he promised a new building for the school where its graduates could be recognized.
 Two years later, Congressman Manuel A. Alazarte together with the Department Head of the Philippine School of Commerce Luis F. Reyes, formulated a bill to this effect and presented it to Congress.
 Unfortunately, the plan was not carried out because of the Japanese occupation of the Philippines that occurred between 1942 and 1945 during World War II.